aedocw/reader-podcast/README.md

 * Probably tons of room for optimization
 * LOTS of room for error handling, right now it does none
 * Dockerize for ease of installation, presumably behind Caddy

+For now:
+* Put URL and any other params into .env file
+* Require key in URL
+* Put in docker compose